-This is the honest 2026 breakdown of what Fairfield, Vacaville, Vallejo, Benicia, Suisun City, and Dixon sellers actually pay in commission — the math at every price tier from $425K (entry SFH) to $1.5M+ (Green Valley / Browns Valley luxury), the comparison to Houzeo / Homecoin / Redfin / Compass, and how the post-August-2024 NAR settlement changed buyer-agent compensation in California.
+This is the honest 2026 breakdown of what Fairfield, Vacaville, Vallejo, Benicia, Suisun City, and Dixon sellers actually pay in commission — the math at every price tier from $425K (entry SFH) to $1.5M+ (Green Valley / Browns Valley luxury), and how the post-August-2024 NAR settlement changed buyer-agent compensation in California.

 What Solano County Sellers Actually Pay — Headline Commission Math